Updated on 26/01/2023

 The first two categories are experiencing a similar trend, if only because they both move mainly in the “analog” world.

-In order to understand what is happening, and what will happen, in Italy in the near future with regard to these two segments, it is always useful to look at the American market, which often and willingly anticipates the trends that then manifest themselves in Europe.
+To understand what is happening, and what will happen, in Italy in the near future with regard to these two segments it is always useful to look at the American market that often anticipates the trends that then manifest themselves in Europe.

-According to the latest Istat surveys, in January 2020, retail sales in Italy showed a zero change in value and a slight increase in volume (+0.1%).
-In particular, food sales increased both in value and volume (+0.8%) while non-food sales fell by 0.4% in value and 0.3% in volume.
-Looking at the previous quarter (November 2019 – January 2020), the data is roughly the same, with a slight growth, below 1%.
+According to the latest Istat surveys, in January 2020 retail sales showed a cyclical change in value and a slight increase in volume (+0.1%).
+In particular, food sales increased both in value and volume (+0.8%), while non-food sales fell by 0.4% in value and 0.3% in volume.
+Paying attention to the previous quarter (November 2019 – January 2020), the same data are roughly found, with a slight growth, well below 1%.
+Large retailers, however, do a little better, since the value of retail sales increases by 2.3% compared to January 2019 (source: istat.it).

-It means that, while we are not necessarily facing a crisis, there are signs of stagnation, even in the face of partial market saturation.
-And if some compartments have shown themselves to be more lively, such as the discount channel, others are showing clear signs of suffering.
+That certainly we are not faced with a real crisis, but we are in a situation that is starting, in some ways, to show stagnation even in the face of a partial saturation of the market.
+If some compartments have been shown more lively, such as the discount channel, others instead give clear signs of suffering being no longer performing sufficiently.

 The remarkable growth of e-commerce